Jaimi5/Jaimi5.github.io/docuHelper/mainpage.md

 \page ListOfExamples Examples

-In this page you will see a list of examples on how to use the LoRa Mesher library:
+In this page you will see a list of examples on how to use the LoRaMesher library:
-- \subpage counter
+- \subpage Counter
-- \subpage counterAndDisplay
+- \subpage CounterAndDisplay

+\page

-\page counter Counter Example
+\page Counter Counter Example
 \tableofcontents

 There is, in the source files of this first implementation, an example to test the new functionalities.
 This example is an implementation of a counter, sending a broadcast message every 10 seconds.
 To make it easier to understand, we will remove additional functions that are not necessary to make the microcontroller work with the LoRaMesher library.